morteng/SF4/CONVENTIONS.md

 - Add CSRF meta tag in base template for HTMX
 - Validate CSRF tokens in all POST requests
 - Return 400 for invalid/missing CSRF tokens
+- Generate CSRF token explicitly in GET requests for forms

 ### Notification Badges
 - All admin templates must include a notification badge.